amg0/ALTSonos/README.md

 - CloudFunctionAuthUrl : https url of a internet facing callback called by Sonos as part of OAuth authorization
 - CloudFunctionEventUrl : https url of a internet facing callback called by Sonos for the async event notifications
 - CloudFunctionVeraPullUrl : https url called by Vera to pull for an eventually incoming message from PubSub/Sonos
+- Debug : 1 for mode debug enabled
 - Favorites : favorites of the Sonos household
 - Households : discovered households ( usually one but could be multiple houses )
 - IconCode : 0 or 100 according to status
 - LastVolume : last result of getVolume command
 - Players : discovered list of players
 - RefreshToken : OAuth token standard for Sonos API
+- UI7Check : true on UI7 or openluup
 - Version : version of the plugin

 ### UPNP Actions